gauravhalnawar1011/git-github/README.md

 # git-github
-this for the git and github teaching
+this for the git and github teaching  hello frm git ad github demo